uk-tre/community-management/README.md

 ## 📄 Further information

-For more information about the community, please visit our website (insert link), and read through our governance docs (insert link).
+For more information about the community, please visit our [website](https://www.uktre.org/), and read through our governance docs (insert link).